ylochman/babelcalib/README.md

 Solver configurations:
 * `final_model` - the selected camera model (default: 'kb')
-* `final_complexity` - the degree of the polynomial, if the final model is a polynomial; otherwise, ignored (default: 4).
+* `final_complexity` - a degree of the polynomial if the final model is polynomial, otherwise ignored (default: 4)

 Sampler configurations:
 * `min_trial_count` - minimum number of iterations (default: 20)